 It’s best not to add ice, ice will dilute the healing properties of the celery juice.

-Is it normal to experience diarrhea after drinking celery juice?
+Is it normal to get bloated after drinking celery juice?

 I experience stomach pain or upset after drinking celery juice, what is causing this?